-The UB Reporter encourages and welcomes letters from members of the UB community—defined as faculty, staff, students and alumni—related to its stories and content, as well as other matters of concern and interest to the university community.
+The UB Reporter encourages and welcomes letters from members of the UB community — defined as faculty, staff, students and alumni — related to its stories and content, as well as other matters of concern and interest to the university community.

 The UB Reporter encourages members of the UB community to submit letters and upholds their right to voice a wide range of opinions, which may or may not agree with official university policy.
 While championing the right of free speech, the editor also reviews letters with an eye toward assuring that each is in line with standards that would be expected by members of the university community.
 These include, but are not limited to:

 The editor of the UB Reporter in each case checks with the individual (or lead author) whose name is on the letter to make sure that he or she is, indeed, the author and a UB faculty or staff member, student or alumnus.
 If the author's UB affiliation cannot be confirmed using the UB online directory or the UB alumni database (alumni must include degree and graduation year when submitting a letter), the letter will not be published.
-It is not, however, the responsibility of the editor to authenticate information presented in letters as fact.

 The editor, on occasion, will choose to notify a writer that a letter will not be published if, in the opinion of the editor, the author of the letter has made substantially the same comments in an earlier letter(s) and the new letter does not add anything new to the public discussion of the matter at hand.